sen-den/django-model2puml/README.rst

---add-omitted-headers - for omitted foreign app a header stub should be presented --omit - specify apps to be omitted in diagram --include - specify apps to be included in diagram; other will be omitted
+--add-omitted-headers - for omitted foreign app a header stub should be presented --omit - specify apps to be omitted in diagram --include - specify apps to be included in diagram; other will be omitted --headers-only - use only model header and relations, omit fields list